SwitchCraftCC/sc-docs/src/features/switchmarket.md

 There are three types of auctions supported by SwitchMarket:

 - **[English auction](https://en.wikipedia.org/wiki/English_auction)**: The price starts low and increases as players bid.
 The highest bidder wins, and pays the amount they bid.
 - **[Sealed-bid auction](https://en.wikipedia.org/wiki/First-price_sealed-bid_auction)**: Players submit their bids in secret.
 The highest bidder wins, and pays the amount they bid.

   At the end of the auction, the bidders and their bids are revealed, unless they chose to make their bid anonymous (`/switchmarket bid <listing> <amount> anonymous`).

   If the highest price is tied, the winner is chosen randomly from the tied bidders.
 - **[Vickrey auction](https://en.wikipedia.org/wiki/Vickrey_auction)**: Players submit their bids in secret.
 The highest bidder wins, but **pays the amount bid by the second-highest bidder**.

   At the end of the auction, the bidders and their bids are revealed, unless they chose to make their bid anonymous (`/switchmarket bid <listing> <amount> anonymous`).

   If the highest price is tied, the winner is chosen randomly from the tied bidders.
 They pay the next lowest price.

+  If the auction has a reserve price set, and the second-highest bid doesn't meet that reserve price, then the winner pays the reserve price instead.

 ## Extension